Bot Development consists of a relationship between the following three entities:

 The Deploy Page, accessible via the Deploy link under each individual bot name displayed on the left nav, lists a variety of Integrations.
 Integrations provide an easy method for deploying your bot to popular third party platforms and channels like Facebook Messenger and the Web.
 Supported Integrations are determined by a variety of factors including, but not limited to, technical feasibility, ecosystem demand, and platform partner relationships.
 If you wish to see support added for a channel that is not currently available, please email us at firstname.lastname@example.org and we’d be happy to consider your request.

 Pandorabots also provides a RESTful API, meaning developer users can integrate their chatbot into any application.
 Please refer to the API REFERENCE section for a list of API Endpoints, SDKs, and more.
 You may locate your Application ID (“App ID”), which is the same as your username, your User Key, and your Botkey by clicking on the “API Keys” button next to the “Custom Application” integration.

 The Deploy Page provides an option to publish your bot to The Internal Bot Directory, which will make your bot available to chat with other platform users.
+This is the only channel available to Sandbox users (Free tier).
 In the Directory, accessible via the left nav, you can also chat with other bots whose botmasters have chosen to make their works-in-progress visible.
 This is a great way to collect chatlogs from other platform users to leverage for improving your bot prior to making it public, and to pay back the favor by chatting with their bots as well.

 Corrects some spelling errors and colloquialisms (e.g. “wanna” –>“want to”)